 Step 2: Determining the Value of an Asset

 Once the assets that are subject to equitable distribution are identified, the value of each asset and piece of property must be determined.
 Although the Court is tasked with determining the value of assets, there are various resources utilized to determine the value of an asset.
 Just as an appraiser is utilized to determine the value of a home, appraisers can be utilized to determine the value of a retirement account, a vehicle, a business interest, a stock option, a piece of furniture, a piece of jewelry, etc. The valuation of assets is usually performed by the parties and their lawyers during the process called discovery.
 During the discovery process, parties are obligated to provide financial documentation, including tax returns, inventory of safe deposit boxes and bank statements to the other party.
 It is extremely important to be as transparent as possible during this process.
 Failure to meet discovery deadlines will not be looked at favorably by the Court and will often lead to unnecessary legal fees.

 Step 3: Distribution

-Once the value of assets has been determined, the Court will determine the best way to allocate the property between the parties based on the factors enumerated in NJSA § 2A:34-23.1.
+Once the value of assets has been determined, the Court will determine the best way to allocate the property between the parties based on the factors enumerated in NJSA 2A:34-23.1.
 Courts are tasked with engaging in a fact sensitive analysis of the assets that were acquired during a marriage or civil union.
 The determinations made by a Court will revolve around the particular facts of each individual case.
-In order to better understand how equitable distribution could affect your personal assets, it is important to speak to an attorney who is well-versed in this area of law.
+In order to better understand how New Jersey equitable distribution could affect your personal assets, it is important to speak to a New Jersey family lawyer who is well-versed in this area of law.